CIA Tibetan program

-The CIA Tibetan program was a nearly two decades long anti-Chinese covert operation focused on Tibet which consisted of "political action, propaganda, paramilitary and intelligence operations" based on U.S. government arrangements made with brothers of the 14th Dalai Lama, who was not initially aware of them.
-The goal of the program was "to keep the political concept of an autonomous Tibet alive within Tibet and among several foreign nations".

-Although it was formally assigned to the CIA, it was nevertheless closely coordinated with several other U.S. government agencies such as the Department of State and the Department of Defense.
+The CIA Tibetan program was an anti-communist covert operation spanning almost twenty years.
+It consisted of "political action, propaganda, paramilitary and intelligence operations" facilitated by arrangements made with brothers of the 14th Dalai Lama, who himself was allegedly not initially aware of them.
+The stated goal of the program was "to keep the political concept of an autonomous Tibet alive within Tibet and among several foreign nations".
+The program was administrated by the CIA, and unofficially operated in coordination with domestic agencies such as the Department of State and the Department of Defense.

 Previous operations had aimed to strengthen various isolated Tibetan resistance groups, which eventually led to the creation of a paramilitary force on the Nepalese border consisting of approximately 2,000 men.
 By February 1964, the projected annual cost for all CIA Tibetan operations had exceeded US$1.7 million.

 The program ended after President Nixon visited China to establish closer relations in 1972.
-The Dalai Lama criticized this decision, saying it proved wholeheartedly that the US never did it to help the people of Tibet.
+The Dalai Lama criticized the cessation of the program, declaring that this proved that there were ulterior motives other than helping the Tibetan people.

 Overview

 In the fields of political action and propaganda, the CIA's Tibetan program was aimed at lessening the influence, capabilities, and territorial scope of the Government of China.
 Particularly, the United States feared communist involvement in the region.
 A 1957 report on logistical issues indicated increasing trepidation that the Chinese would escalate their communist presence in Tibet.
 The spread of communism in the international community was a huge concern for the United States.
 The CIA considered China's interest in Tibet to be a threat for multiple reasons.
 A 1950 memorandum noted that some of the reasons stemmed from a notion of bolstered sovereignty and a motivation to forge "a bulwark against possible invasion by western powers via India."
 However, they also believed that China would "use [Tibet as] a base for attacks against India and the Middle East in the third world war."
-Therefore, intelligence officials declared action as a preventative measure should their worst-case scenario (WWIII) unfold.

 The approval and subsequent endorsement of the program was carried out by the Special Group of the United States National Security Council.
 The program consisted of several clandestine operations bearing the following code names: